-Alicja Kwade, Alice Anderson, Amalia Pica, Anna Uddenberg, Anne Schneider, Ayako Rokkaku, Brigitte Kowanz, Camille Henrot, Caroline Mesquita, Chiharu Shiota, Claudia Comte, Eva Schlegel, Helen Marten, Isa Genzken, Jessica Stockholder, Katharina Grosse, Kathryn Andrews, Kitty Kraus, Koo Jeong A, Loie Hollowell, Monica Bonvicini, Nairy Baghramian, Sarah Morris, Sarah Ortmeyer, Sonia Leimer, Tatiana Trouvé, Xenia Hausner.
+Alicja Kwade, Alice Anderson, Amalia Pica, Anna Uddenberg, Anne Schneider, Ayako Rokkaku, Brigitte Kowanz, Caroline Mesquita, Claudia Comte, Eva Schlegel, Helen Marten, Isa Genzken, Jessica Stockholder, Jorinde Voigt, Katharina Grosse, Kathryn Andrews, Kitty Kraus, Koo Jeong A, Loie Hollowell, Monica Bonvicini, Nairy Baghramian, Sarah Morris, Sarah Ortmeyer, Sonia Leimer, Tatiana Trouvé, Xenia Hausner.

 Contemporary sculpture has become increasingly diverse.
 By incorporating everyday objects, works such as those by the British Turner Prize-winner Helen Marten can throw up questions around the location of the subject in a material world.
-Sculptures can comprise a multiplicity of media, layers and references, like the works of the French artist Camille Henrot.
-And if desired, they can be effective through the traditional, elementary monolithic categories of mass, volume and gravity, as is the case in the works of Alicija Kwade, which simultaneously call into question all of these aspects.
+Sculptures can comprise a multiplicity of media, layers and references, and if desired, they can be effective through the traditional, elementary monolithic categories of mass, volume and gravity, as is the case in the works of Alicija Kwade, which simultaneously call into question all of these aspects.
 Kwade, from Berlin, in a scientific and philosophical way examines the material of stone itself.